snoww/loa-logs/README.md

 #### Q: Are you going to implement rDPS like LOA Details?

-A: rDPS is finally implemented as of v1.8.0.
-Make sure to thank Herysia and Mathi.
+A: rDPS is no longer working due to missing packets.

 #### Q: Help, my issue isn't listed here.

-A: Create an issue here on GitHub, or send a message in the #loa-logs channel on Discord. [(invite)](https://discord.gg/sbSa3pkDF5)
+A: Create an issue here on GitHub, or send a message in the #troubleshooting channel on Discord. [(invite)](https://discord.gg/HMtnzPFHTG)

 #### Q: Is it really "blazingly fast"?